 I’m not an EEA national or a British Citizen

 If you are a third country national (not a British citizen and not an EEA national or EEA family member), then whether you can claim benefits, and which ones, will depend on your immigration status.
-If you have a no recourse to public funds restriction, you should not claim public funds as this can be a breach of your immigration conditions.
+If you have a no recourse to public funds (NRPF) restriction, you should not claim public funds as this can be a breach of your immigration conditions.
 In any case, you will find that you are not entitled to many benefits.
-A tool to help you find out what support you can get is here.
+A tool to help you find out what support you can get is available on the NRPF Network website.

 You can still claim financial support that is not classified as a ‘public fund’:

-- all contributory benefits (for example, Jobseeker’s Allowance)
+- all contributory benefits (for example, New-Style Jobseeker’s Allowance)

 - all statutory payments (for example, Statutory Sick Pay, Statutory Maternity Pay, Statutory Paternity Pay, Statutory Adoption Pay)